 Firstly, here's a quick video showing you a use case of the Approvals App for Zendesk:

 To setup approvals, the first step is to define a list of approvers.
-While this can be done automatically using manager functionality, you can also add them up manually.
 To do this click on the approvals icon on the left of the screen and then at the top click on "Approvers".
 Then, to create an approver click on "Add approver" at the bottom.

 Fill in the name and email.
 For the first approver, you won't be able to choose anything from the 'escalate' options because there's no one else to escalate too just yet.
 When you've finished, click on "Create User" at the bottom.